robitussin/CCPRGG2L/week_9-10/Snake with Menus/README.md

-**NOTE**
+**NOTE!**

-Put the snake.jpeg file in your main project folder.
-Do not put it in the src folder.
+1. Do not put the snake.jpeg file in the src folder.
+Place the snake.jpeg file inside your main project folder